-To determine if this is your beauty solution, simply remove the most common allergenic foods, including sugar, dairy, yeast, peanuts, corn, soy, alcohol, red meats, gluten containing grains (spelt, wheat, rye, kamut), citrus and caffeine, from your diet for a two-week time period.
+To determine if this is your beauty solution, simply remove the most common allergenic foods, including sugar, dairy, yeast, peanuts, corn, soy, alcohol, red meats, gluten-containing grains (spelt, wheat, rye, kamut), citrus and caffeine, from your diet for a two-week time period.
 After two weeks you can begin to add in one food item per day to test your reaction to it.
 If symptoms return, you know that particular food should be excluded from your daily diet.

 They don’t call it beauty sleep for nothing.
 Lack of sleep can have troublesome consequences on your body composition, ability to function and overall facial appearance.
 During sleep (or long periods of lying down), tissue fluid is drawn from our blood and enters our body tissues.
 As we start our morning activities, the tissue fluid is squeezed back into lymphatic vessels and into our blood circulation.
 That’s why your face may look a little puffy when you first wake up, but by the time you’re out of the shower the puffiness will have resided.

 When we don’t get enough sleep, however, this process is stunted and fluid is stuck in the tissues – creating the puffy look.
 As well, a sleepless night can make skin look pale and blood vessels more visible, giving the appearance of dark circles.

 According to thyroid disease expert Dr. John Lowe, the puffiness is caused by too little thyroid hormone suppression of connective tissue cells called “fibroblasts.”
 When thyroid hormones fail to suppress the cells normally, they release too many water-binding molecules into the ground substance of the skin and other connective tissues.
 The excess water expands the tissues, causing them to feel and appear puffy.

 Another common cause of dark under-eye circles is low iron and/or B12.
-This deficiency can result in poor oxygenation of bodily tissues and the effects of this is shown mostly under the eyes where vessels tend to clot and pool.
+This deficiency can result in poor oxygenation of bodily tissues and the effects of this are shown mostly under the eyes where vessels tend to clot and pool.
 Your B12 should measure 600 or above to be considered optimal, while the optimal ferritin (iron) level should be over 70.
-Due to factors involved with B12 absorption, it is often best to take supplements by injection or under the tongue if your levels need to be topped up, while iron is best absorbed with vitamin C. As an added bonus, vitamin C also helps to strengthen blood vessel walls.
+Due to factors involved with B12 absorption, it’s often best to take supplements by injection or under the tongue if your levels need to be topped up, while iron is best absorbed with vitamin C. As an added bonus, vitamin C also helps to strengthen blood vessel walls.

-5. Beautify with vitamin K: Vitamin K, found in liver, broccoli, brussels sprouts, green leafy vegetables, carrots, spinach and strawberries, helps with blood coagulation and circulation.
+Found in liver, broccoli, brussels sprouts, green leafy vegetables, carrots, spinach and strawberries, vitamin K helps with blood coagulation and circulation.
 Since poor circulation can increase the appearance of dark circles, consuming enough K-friendly foods in your diet may lighten the circles under your eyes.
 Many eye creams also contain vitamin K and vitamin A for this reason.